Maps and zoning information for Whitsundays Plan of Management

 What you need to know about zoning in the Whitsundays

-The Great Barrier Reef Marine Park (Australian Government) and Great Barrier Reef Coast Marine Park (Queensland Government) are multiple-use areas.
+The Great Barrier Reef Marine Park (Australian Government) and Great Barrier Reef Coast Marine Park (Queensland Government) are multiple-use areas, meaning a range of activities can be undertaken, like boating, fishing, shipping and research.
 Zoning plans help to manage and protect the values of the Marine Parks that users enjoy.

 The Australian Government's Great Barrier Reef Marine Park Zoning Plan 2003 and the Queensland Government's Marine Parks (Great Barrier Reef Coast) Zoning Plan 2004 define the activities that can occur in specific locations both to protect the marine environment and to separate potentially conflicting activities.

-It is important that you are aware of the zone you are in while you are on the water, so take time to check where you are going and what you can do there.
+It is important that you are aware of the zone you are in while you are on the water, so take time to check where you are going and what activities you can do in particular zones.
 Zoning information and the activities guide help you know what you can do in each zone.
-Please refer to it carefully before taking part in any activities in the Marine Parks.
+Please refer to it carefully before taking part in any activities in the marine parks.

 Please note: the activities that can be carried out within the Great Barrier Reef Marine Park and Great Barrier Reef Coast Marine Park are generally the same, however there may be some differences.
 Refer to the relevant zoning plans for further details.

 Get your free zoning map for the Whitsundays region from bait and tackle shops, ship chandlers, visitor information centres and Queensland Parks and Wildlife Service offices.
-Alternatively, phone the Great Barrier Reef Marine Park Authority 1800 990 177 or email firstname.lastname@example.org to request a copy.
+Alternatively, phone the Great Barrier Reef Marine Park Authority on (07) 4750 0700 or email firstname.lastname@example.org to request a copy.
 Make sure you take your map with you and consult it regularly.
 Fines apply for breaching Marine Park legislation.

 In zones where fishing is allowed, Queensland fisheries legislation also applies.
-For information about fisheries legislation, contact the Fisheries Queensland on 13 25 23.
+For information about fisheries legislation, contact the Department of Agriculture and Fisheries on 13 25 23.

 Q. Can I collect souvenirs?

 A. You may want to keep a memento of your visit to the Whitsundays, but you may be inadvertently taking a creature's home or, in worst cases, taking a living animal from its habitat.
-However, limited collecting is allowed in General Use (Light Blue), Habitat Protection (Dark Blue) and Conservation Park (Yellow) Zones.
-Generally, not more than five of any one species can be taken at a time and no coral (alive or dead) can be taken without a permit.
+However, limited collecting is allowed in General Use Zones (light blue zones), Habitat Protection Zones (dark blue zones) and Conservation Park Zones (yellow zones).
+Generally, no more than five of any one species can be taken at a time and no coral (alive or dead) can be taken without a permit.
 Protected species may not be taken - these include seahorses, pipefish, giant clams, helmet shells and giant triton shells.

 Q. Can I walk on the reef flat?